vsg-dev/vsgTutorial/introduction/VulkanSceneGraphProject.md

 * [vsgCs](https://github.com/timoore/vsgCs) 3D Tiles and Cesium ion integration
 * [vsgEarth](https://github.com/timoore/vsgEarth) osgEarth integration

-## Local implementations where 3rd party dependencies don't cut it
+## When 3rd party dependencies don't cut it

 During the initial development of VulkanSceneGraph various 3rd party dependencies, like gm and glfw, were considered for features like maths and windowing, but in each of these cases it was decided to implement the required features within the project rather than add an external dependency.
 The reasons for implementing the functionality within the project: